kpcyrd/sh4d0wup/README.md

   -h, --help        Print help information
 ```

+## 👻 What are shadow updates?

+Have you ever wondered if the update you downloaded is the same one everybody else gets or did you get a different one that was made _just for you_?
+Shadow updates are updates that officially don't exist but carry valid signatures and would get accepted by clients as genuine.
+This may happen if the signing key is compromised by hackers or if a release engineer with legitimate access turns grimy.

+`sh4d0wup` is a malicious http/https update server that acts as a reverse proxy in front of a legitimate server and can infect + sign various artifact formats.
+Attacks are configured in `plots` that describe how http request routing works, how artifacts are patched/generated, how they should be signed and with which key.
+A route can have `selectors` so it matches only if eg. the user-agent matches a pattern or if the client is connecting from a specific ip address.
+For development and testing, mock signing keys/certificates can be generated and marked as trusted.

 ## 📦 Compile a plot

 Some plots are more complex to run than others, to avoid long startup time due